michigan-musicer/michigan-musicer.github.io/_posts/2024-04-26-teffie-ai-for-tefl.md

 ### Existing resources for educators

 There is already some content online on using generative AI as an educator.
 UPenn's Wharton Business School has a crash course on [generative AI for education](https://www.youtube.com/watch?v=t9gmyvf7JYo&list=PL0EdWFC9ZZrUAirFa2amE4Hg05KqCWhoq&ab_channel=WhartonSchool).
 This series targets a general pedagocical audience and, at a glance, doesn't focus too much on using AI directly in the classroom.
 Christina Cavage from Immerse also provides some [TEFL lesson plan formats employing generative AI](https://www.linkedin.com/feed/update/urn:li:activity:7188577152210976768/).
 In general, however, most resources on generative AI for education are to make materials for courses and individual lessons, *not* using generative AI directly in the lesson like Teffie is intended to be.

+A professor from my school, Andrew DeOrio, [successfully created and used a generative AI assistant in an advanced computer science course](https://cse.engin.umich.edu/stories/genai-in-computer-science-education-friend-or-foe) this past year.
+DeOrio's work reinforces the positive role that generative AI can have as an assistant in the classroom.
+To my understanding, however, the machine learning models in question were trained specifically on assignments for that class and can't be said to generalize yet; Teffie's main purpose is chatting, which does not need to be trained on specific tasks - this allows Teffie to work more out-of-the-box (important for non-technical teachers who may have a variety of use cases) and have wider impact.

 If you are a TEFL teacher and know more about language learning research about settings with multiple teachers / third-party actors, please let me know!